MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-temporary-access-pass.md

 ### Guest access

+You can add a TAP as a sign-in method to an internal guest, but not other types of guests.
+An internal guest has user object **UserType** set to **Guest**.
+They have authentication methods registered in Microsoft Entra ID.
+For more information about internal guests and other guest accounts, see [B2B guest user properties](~/entra/external-id/user-properties.md).

+If you try to add a TAP to an external guest account in the Microsoft Entra admin center or in Microsoft Graph, you get an error that says **Temporary Access Pass cannot be added to an external guest user.**

 Guest users can sign-in to a resource tenant with a TAP that was issued by their home tenant if the TAP meets the home tenant authentication requirement.
 If multifactor authentication (MFA) is required for the resource tenant, the guest user needs to perform MFA in order to gain access to the resource.

-###

-You can  can be issued only to internal guest

-Internal guest: Before Microsoft Entra B2B collaboration was available, it was common to collaborate with distributors, suppliers, vendors, and others by setting up internal credentials for them and designating them as guests by setting the user object UserType to Guest.
-If you have internal guest users like these, you can invite them to use B2B collaboration instead so they can use their own credentials, allowing their external identity provider to manage authentication and their account lifecycle.
-For more information about internal guest accounts, see [B2B guest user properties](~/entra/external-id/user-properties.md).

 ### Expiration